-To make this the best possible experience for all, it is important to maintain close contact with your University Advisor.
-Take the time to touch base regularly with the university so that we may adequately support you.
+To make this the best possible experience for all, it is important to maintain close contact with your University Advisor. be in regular contact with your university advisor so that we may adequately support you.

 Professional Experience is a critical aspect of initial teacher education.
 It is where theory and practice are integrated and inter-related.
-This critical component sees the School of Education and our partner schools working collaboratively to ensure Preservice Teachers can develop the knowledge and skills to demonstrate achievement of the Australian
+This critical component sees the School of Education and our partner schools working collaboratively to ensure Preservice Teachers can develop the knowledge and skills to demonstrate achievement of the Australian Professional Standards for Teachers at Graduate level.